 - Local Money: How to Make It Happen In Your Community covers local currencies (including examples from around the world), skill-sharing schemes (like time banks and local exchange trading schemes), regional currencies from Germany and Argentina’s barter networks.
 Dr Peter North is a founding member of Transition South Liverpool.

-- Local Food: How to Make It Happen In Your Community covers community gardens & orchards, farmers’ markets, community supported agriculture, allotments, garden-sharing, food co-ops, local food guides, school growing projects and local food events.
-Written by two co-founders of Transition Town Totnes.
+- Local Food: How to Make It Happen In Your Community covers community gardens & orchards, farmers’ markets, community supported agriculture, allotments, garden-sharing, food co-ops, local food guides, school growing projects.
 If growing food for your local community, see pet-toxic plants, trees, mulches & other items to avoid.

 - Local Sustainable Homes: How to Make Them Happen In Your Community looks at building a roundhouse in the woods, refurbishing council flats in Sheffield, developing an eco-cluster in rural Dorset and creating sustainable social housing in Kirklees.
-The author helps run the Building and Housing Group for Transition Town Totnes, and lives in a well-insulated home with solar thermal and photo-voltaic panels.
+The author helps run the Building and Housing Group for Transition Town Totnes, and lives in a well-insulated home with solar panels and heating.

 - Communities, Councils & a Low-Carbon Future is a polite title for ‘how to inspire councils to get their acts together.
 It covers biodiversity, energy efficiency, food, planning, recycling, transport, water and wellbeing.
 It also covers how to get elected with insights from four eco-councillors.